 Argentina, officially the Argentine Republic, is located in the southern half of South America.
-It is the second-largest South American country and the eighth-largest globally, covering 2,780,085 km2.
-Argentina is a federal state comprised of twenty-three provinces and the autonomous city of Buenos Aires, which serves as its capital.
-It shares borders with Chile, Bolivia, Paraguay, Brazil, and Uruguay.
-Argentina also claims sovereignty over the Falkland Islands, South Georgia and the South Sandwich Islands, the Southern Patagonian Ice Field, and a portion of Antarctica.
+It is the second-largest country in South America and the eighth-largest in the world, covering an area of 2,780,085 km2.
+It shares the Southern Cone with Chile and is bordered by Bolivia, Paraguay, Brazil, and Uruguay.
+Buenos Aires is the federal capital and largest city.
+Argentina is a federal state subdivided into twenty-three provinces and one autonomous city.
+The country claims sovereignty over the Falkland Islands, South Georgia and the South Sandwich Islands, the Southern Patagonian Ice Field, and part of Antarctica.

 Argentina claims 965,597 km in Antarctica, where it has the world's oldest continuous state presence, since 1904.

-In 1904, the centrist newspaper La Voz del Interior was founded in Argentina.
+La Voz del Interior, a centre newspaper, was founded in 1904.

-By 1908, Argentina was the seventh wealthiest developed nation in the world.
+By 1908, Argentina had become the seventh wealthiest developed nation in the world due to European immigration and economic policies.

 In 1912, President Roque Sáenz Peña enacted universal and secret male suffrage.

-In 1913, Argentina was one of the wealthiest countries in the world by GDP per capita.
+In 1913, Argentina was one of the wealthiest countries in the world based on GDP per capita.

-In 1916, Hipólito Yrigoyen, leader of the Radical Civic Union (UCR), won the election.
+In 1916, Hipólito Yrigoyen, leader of the Radical Civic Union (or UCR), won the election.

 In 1916, the National Autonomist Party's dominance ended with the elections.

-In 1918, the world's first animated feature films were made and released in Argentina by cartoonist Quirino Cristiani.
+In 1918, Quirino Cristiani released another of the world's first animated feature films in Argentina.

-On 27 August 1920, Argentina began the world's first regular radio broadcasting with Richard Wagner's Parsifal aired in Buenos Aires.
+On 27 August 1920, Argentina began the world's first regular radio broadcasting with a performance of Richard Wagner's Parsifal.

 Between 1862 and 1920, Argentina's per capita income went from 67% of developed country levels to 100%.